telatin/gmh-workshops/README.md

-## Gut Microbes and Health Workshops
+## Gut Microbes and Health - Bioinformatics Workshops

 _Page under costruction, final program to be announced soon_